 So you want to raise goats?
-Or maybe you’ve already brought your goats home but don’t feel totally confident about raising them successfully.
+Or maybe you’ve already brought them home but don’t feel totally confident about raising goats successfully.
 No matter where you are in your journey to raising goats, this guide will help you along the way.

 This Quick Start Guide to Raising Goats will walk you through choosing a breed, preparing your land, and dealing with breeding, kidding, health care and anything else your goats may throw at you.

 Before we get started, why don’t you take a minute to sign up for one of my free Raising Goats Membership?

 Choosing Your Goat Breed